rktjmp/hotpot.nvim/COOKBOOK.md

 ## Using Dot Hotpot

 Hotpot can optionally be configured per-project by a `.hotpot.lua` file.
-This configuration allows for different compiler settings to be used than those passed to `setup()`, as well as enabling auto-build/clean functionality by wrapping `hotpot.api.make`.
+This allows for alternate compiler settings to be used for some projects instead of those passed to `setup()`.

+It also enables auto-build/clean functionality by wrapping `hotpot.api.make`.

 > `.hotpot.lua` is intended for plugin developers, but you can apply the same
 > practices to your main Neovim config if you want to generate `lua/` files